elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 ### Description

-There are multiple standards for different types of data, ranging from generic dataset descriptions (e.g. DCAT, Dublin core, (bio)schema.org) to specific data types (e.g. MIABIS for biosamples).
+There are multiple standards for different types of data, ranging from generic dataset descriptions (e.g. {% tool "data-catalog-vocabulary" %}, {% tool "dublincore" %}, {% tool "schema-org" %} and {% tool "bioschemas" %}) to specific data types (e.g. MIABIS for biosamples).
 Therefore, *how to find standard metadata*, and *how to find an appropriate repository for depositing your data* are relevant questions.

 ### Considerations